amachino/command-ai/README.md

 You can also use the following commands:

 - `/help`    - view available commands
 - `/exit`    - exit the program
 - `/log`     - view the current conversation log
 - `/save`    - save the conversation log to a file
 - `/clear`   - clear all the conversation log
 - `/forget`  - cancel the previous message
+- `/context` - show the current chat context

 Optionally, you can create `~/.ai/context.txt` file to specify the chat context.
-The context will be used as the prompt for the AI's responses.
+The context will be used as the system prompt for the AI's responses.

 An example of `~/.ai/context.txt` file:

 ```
 The following is a conversation with an AI assistant.
 The assistant is helpful, creative, clever, and very friendly.

->>> Hello, who are you?

-I am an AI created by OpenAI.
-How can I help you today?
 ```

 ## Arguments

 You can pass the following arguments to the `ai` command:

-- `-m, --model` - the model to use for generating text completions.
+- `-m, --model` - ID of the model to use.
+Currently, only `gpt-3.5-turbo` and `gpt-3.5-turbo-0301` are supported.
-- `-M, --max_tokens` - the maximum number of tokens (words) to generate in the completion.
+- `-M, --max_tokens` - The maximum number of tokens allowed for the generated answer.
+By default, the number of tokens the model can return will be (4096 - prompt tokens).
-- `-t, --temperature` - a value that determines the creativity and unpredictability of the AI's responses.
-A higher temperature results in more random responses, while a lower temperature results in more deterministic responses.
+- `-t, --temperature` - What sampling temperature to use, between 0 and 2.
+Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.

-See the [OpenAI API docs](https://beta.openai.com/docs/api-reference/completions) for details.
+See the [OpenAI API docs](https://platform.openai.com/docs/api-reference/chat) for details.

 ## Examples